Ninja Coffee Bar System for $99 - CF097

 That's $29 under our September mention and the lowest price we could find by $60.
 Buy Now at Amazon

-That's the lowest price we could find by at least $17 and up to $30.
+That's the best price we could find by at least $38.
 Shop Now at Kohl's

-It's the lowest price we could find by $6, although most charge $145 or more.
-Buy Now at Amazon

 That's $20 off and the lowest price we could find.
 Buy Now at Walmart